MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-azure-spatial-anchors.md

 ## Adding Azure Spatial Anchors plugins

 > [!TIP]
-> When using Azure Spatial Anchors for Unreal, there is a Azure Spatial Anchors plugin and a platform specific plugin (WMR, ARKit, ARCore, OpenXR).
-You should have only one platform specific plugin enabled at a time.
+> When using Azure Spatial Anchors for Unreal, there is an Azure Spatial Anchors plugin and a platform-specific plugin (WMR, ARKit, ARCore, OpenXR).
+You should have only one platform-specific plugin enabled at a time.

 ### HoloLens